Cadrew/autolunar/README.md

 In the `stats` directory, there are statistical reports for each of the tests.
 It should be noted that the results of the tests depend strongly on the cellular automata used and the seeds.

+Since the configuration of the generator affects the test results, there are several `config` folders in which the results obtained for a given configuration are described.

 ### DIEHARD

 <!-- In its default configuration (using fredkin and amoeba automata), the generator has passed the DIEHARD test, see the report diarhard.txt in the `stats` directory.